elastic/elasticsearch/Coordination.md

-<Group name>:<Issue number> no links to elasticsearch, just the number
+Issue number: group name (no links to elasticsearch, just the number)